collinforrester/collinforrester.com/src/documents/index.html.md

 ---
 layout: 'default'
-title: 'Welcome'
+title: 'Collin Forrester'
 ---

 You've reached the home page of Collin Forrester.
 This page is in progress.

 New site in place powered by [DocPad](https://github.com/bevry/docpad).
-It's pretty nice.
-Still getting used to Markdown and in the process I've decided Jade templates are disgusting to look at.
+The source for this page is available on [Github](https://github.com/collinforrester/collinforrester.com).